 Please note: Important course information is clearly communicated in this syllabus, in-class announcements, in discussion and/or in Canvas Announcement.
-Due to the volume of email received, I cannot reply to each request for this well publicized information.
-If you cannot find your answer in the resources above, ask your TA first, or your instructor at the end of the class.
-If you must email, be sure to write down your TA's name, Lecture Period in the "Subject" to help put your email in the correct context in order to receive a reply.
+Due to the volume of email received, I cannot reply to each request for this well publicized in-content information.
+If you cannot find your answer in the resources mentioned above, ask your TA first.
+If you must email, be sure to include your TA's name in the "Subject" to help put your email in the correct context in order to receive a reply.

-2.4 ONE WEEK POLICY
+1.4 ONE WEEK POLICY